shadany7824/Bayshore_5/README.md

 ## Note:
 Some of the features may not work and I'll add it in a future.

+## What is not working:
+-Maxi G
+-Game crashed after scanning Banapass at Terminal Mode

 ## Credits
 This software is part of [Project Asakura](https://github.com/ProjectAsakura).